 Comparisons of the 1980 and 1990 censuses, however, show that the county is part of a nationwide trend of increased female participation in the work force.
 Even though males still outnumber females, there was significant change during the past decade.
 In Island County, the number of males that worked increased by 40 percent while the number of females increased by 61 percent.
 The type of employment was also changing.
 Women took full-time jobs at a higher rate than did men.
 The number of women working full-time in Island County increased by 93 percent from 1980 to 1990 while the number of men working full-time increased by 46 percent.

 In Coupeville, the size of the labor force in 1990 was 555 people, including 64 in armed forces.
-Females were more than twice as likely to be unemployed as males.
-The civilian unemployment rates show a greater division in racial backgrounds with whites making up 90 percent of the workforce (26,940 of 29,794).
+Females were more than twice as likely to be unem-

 Table 12: Island County Unemployment by Race and Gender for 1990